WillO-K/PersonalFinanceReport/README.md

 #### Tools
 * Microsoft Power BI
-* MySQL
+* MariaDB
 * Python
 * GoCardless API
+* Raspberry Pi 4 Model B

 ### Method
 So, obviously, this is no small project.
-What I am wanting to achieve is a method of automatically and periodically requesting my monthly statement or potentially just any transaction that occurs, performing some basic ETL on it to make it less all over the shop and actually useful data, storing it in a local MySQL database, then importing this into Power BI to then transform into a report with useful insights about my spending, saving and investing.
+What I am wanting to achieve is a method of automatically and periodically requesting my monthly statement or potentially just any transaction that occurs, performing some basic ETL on it to make it less all over the shop and actually useful data, storing it in a local MariaDB database, then importing this into Power BI to then transform into a report with useful insights about my spending, saving and investing.
 First thing I need to understand, is how a regular schmuck like myself can communicate with the Lloyds Bank API without having a business account.
 From what I read, I can use **GoCardless**.
 Some independent users report that the tokens last a "short while", but a "short while" really means 90 days, which is actually pretty standard; if you've ever used services like Plum, you'll know you need to refresh the link to your account every 90 days, so I really don't see that being a problem.
 Looking at the quick-start guide, it looks like I need to basically need an API key, institution ID, to then get my bank account details, and then hit a transactions endpoint to get this information.
 So we have a few scripts to run (which I'll include in the repo and possibly refactor to make it user friendly and more of a menu-based script where you can do it all in 1 go, the quickstart guides use cURL but I'm more of a Python and _Requests_ fella, so I rewrote it to be used in Python, so I could then later refactor as mentioned).
 The traditional JSON output in python is unformatted and awful, so we can use the _json_ library to tidy it up and format it, and after some tweaking and setting up all the keys and details, we have lift-off!